 The Health Promotion Journal of Australia, an official publication of the Australian Health Promotion Association, aims to facilitate communication between researchers, practitioners and policymakers involved in health promotion activities.
 Preference is given to practical examples of policies, theories, strategies and programs that utilise educational, organisational, economic and/or environmental approaches to health promotion and their evaluation.
 We also publish papers and brief reports on programs, professional viewpoints, guidelines for practice and evaluation methodologies.
 The journal is published three times a year in print and online.

-For all Journal-related enquiries, please contact the Editor In Chief
+For all Journal-related enquiries, please contact the Editorial Assistant.

 Members who have difficulty accessing content using the Members link should first clear their browser's cache and try again.

 If you still have problems, please contact us.
 A comprehensive guide on how to clear the cache can be found here which should help most members resolve any access issues.

 Meet our Editor in Chief, Professor James Smith

 Professor James Smith provides an overview of the new Editorial Team and Editorial Advisory Board, and discusses the journal's renewed focus on the social, ecological, cultural and economic determinants of health in the below video.

 Editor in Chief/ Editorial Team and publishing house for HPJA for 2018